Swaraj under fire over useless speech at UNGA

 Indian media reported that a day after Sushma Swaraj's speech at the UNGA, Congress leader Shashi Tharoor on Sunday attacked her claiming that her address at the international platform failed to construct a positive and constructive image of India in the world.

-"We get the sense that everything is about the political environment in India and this was a speech aimed at BJP voters and sending a message to them particularly on the subject of Pakistan rather than constructing a positive image of India in the world," Tharoor said.
+"We get the sense that everything is about the political environment in India and this was a speech aimed at BJP voters and sending a message to them particularly on the subject of Pakistan rather than constructing a positive image of India in the world," Tharoor said who had also served in the United Nations before assuming ministerial slot back home in India.

 Addressing the general debate of the 73rd United Nations General Assembly, Swaraj listed various development programmes undertaken by the Narendra Modi-led government at the Centre, melding them with the United Nations sustainable development goals.
 He said that it’s high time that mouth of hate speakers must be shut.
 Tharoor said Sushma rather than projecting a positive image of India, spoke only on Pakistan to please the BJP voters.
-The Indian Union Minister had especially referred to Hafiz Muhammad Saeed.
+The Indian Union Minister had especially referred to Hafiz Muhammad Saeed who is doing extremely good job in service of humanity in Pakistan.
 She was perturbed about the freedom of movement to the Hafiz.

 The address of Pakistan’s Foreign Minister Shah Mehmood Qureshi at the UNGA, the same day has been applauded by the public opinion back in Pakistan.
 Sushma, who got her kidneys transplanted last year, now has returned to New Delhi and has submitted report to Prime Minister Narendra Modi about her “performance” at the United Nations.